STYLE: EXPEDITION

 Arrive in the port town of Madang and transfer to the Madang Resort for the first night.
 This evening meet with your fellow travellers and the expedition team over dinner at the resort.

 Madang is a thriving community renowned for its traditional artists, world class diving opportunities and the richness of its surrounding forests.
 This morning leave Madang for the highlands close to the township; here the tall forests contain a richly diverse wildlife.
 Arrive back in Madang with time to explore the colourful markets with your Guides.
 Optional excursions this morning for bird enthusiasts.
-Late morning board the Spirit of Enderby, settle into your cabin and join the captain and your expedition team on the bridge as we set sail.
+Late morning board the Heritage Adventurer, settle into your cabin and join the captain and your expedition team on the bridge as we set sail.

 Sure to be one of the highlights of the expedition.
 The Sepik River is the longest river in Papua New Guinea, it is a rich arterial that has fostered great traditional artists.
 Plan to explore the river by Zodiac following tributaries and channels in search of local wildlife.
 Also meet with the villagers and marvel at their artistry.